 The Philips Hue motion sensor is a great addition to your Philips Hue lit home, making life even easier than any switch or app could.
 But how much is the diminutive Hue sensor?
 Do you really need one?
 We're here to answer all your questions.

 If you're yet to buy any Philips Hue lights, you won't have much use for this yet, but head on over to our Philips Hue starter kit deals page and we'll hook you up for the lowest price.
-Philips Hue items aren't known for being cheap, but the the motion sensor is surprisingly affordable.
+Philips Hue lights aren't known for being cheap, but the the motion sensor is surprisingly affordable.

 Voice and mobile controls are all well and good for your Philips Hue bulbs and lights, but nothing says 'home of the future' quite like the true hands-free approach.
 Well, that and robot butlers.